Exercise Tubing | Resistance Tubes | Resistance Tubes Exercise Bands

 Exercise tubes vs. Free Weights

 Exercise resistance tubes have different properties than free weights.
 When using free weights, you always know exactly how much weight you're lifting.
 On the other hand, resistance tubes produce a bell-shaped strength curve that does not rely on gravity.
-For certain exercises, the weights offer resistance on one phase, and gravity takes over during the return phase of the movement.
+For certain exercises, the weights offer resistance in one phase, and gravity takes over during the return phase of the movement.
 In contrast, tubes provide equal resistance during both phases and alter the resistance according to the strength curve of the muscle.

 Precautions to take while using Exercise Tubes